Have you ever thought about celebrating Advent with your family?

 This first one is a FREE printable calendar of Bible verses we have for you.
 Simply read the Bible verse each day with your family.
 No frills and super easy.

 The second option is the Advent schedule I’ve written myself and used for ten years now with my family.
 It includes Bible verses, Christmas carols, Coloring Pages, Activities or Crafts, and Copywork for each day.
-This book is called Celebrate Jesus: An Advent Journey for Families and is available in my store in either ESV or KJV.
+This book is called Celebrate Jesus: An Advent Journey for Families and is available in on my Homeschool Copywork site as part of the membership, in either ESV or KJV.
 You can use all or part of this Advent journey — make it super simple by just celebrating on the four Sundays, or just using the coloring page and reading the Bible each day.

 How much or how little you use is up to you.
 The dates in this book are for 2014, so you will have three days without readings.
 For this reason and because I just didn’t have time to update the schedule, I’m currently offering either book for $5 — all 237 pages.